 How you “frame” yourself on camera – has a powerful subconscious impact on your audience, and can manipulate our viewer’s perceptions and emotions, so it’s worth knowing some of the basics best practices and avoid the common rookie mistakes seen in many self-produced videos.

-In terms of online video presentations, framing has exactly the same meaning as a picture frame on the wall, i.e. it is the rectangular border that frames the image inside it.
+In terms of online video, framing has exactly the same meaning as a picture frame on the wall, i.e. it is the rectangular border that frames the image inside it.

 The exception to this rule is if you are filming an extreme close-up shot or full close-up (where cropping is unavoidable).
-If so, then crop the frame at the top of the forehead; keeping all of your face (the expressive features) fully in the frame – as well as your neck.
-Do not cut your chin off.
+In this case, my recommendation is to crop the frame at the top of the forehead; here you’ll keep all of your face (your expressive features) fully in the frame, your chin, and a little of the neck.

 What Will Your Viewer see?